Optimal multiple change-point detection for high-dimensional data: Introduction

 \section{Introduction}

-Change-point detection has a long history since seminal work of Wald \cite{Wald1945}, Girshick and Rubin \cite{Girshick1952} and that lead to flourishing lines (see \cite{Niu2016,truong2020selective} for recent surveys).
-Earlier work focused on the problems of detecting and localizing change-points in a univariate time series.
-Motivated by applications in genomics~\cite{olshen2004circular} and finance, there has been a recent trend in the literature towards the analysis of more complex time series for instance in a high-dimensional linear space~\cite{jirak2015uniform} or even belonging to a non-Euclidean space~\cite{chu2019asymptotic}.
+Change-point detection has a long history since the seminal work of Wald \cite{Wald1945} that lead to flourishing lines (see \cite{Niu2016,truong2020selective} for recent surveys).
+Earlier contributions focused on the problems of detecting and localizing change-points in a univariate time series.
+Spurred by applications in genomics~\cite{olshen2004circular} and finance, there has been a recent trend in the literature towards the analysis of more complex time series for instance in a high-dimensional linear space~\cite{jirak2015uniform} or even belonging to a non-Euclidean space~\cite{chu2019asymptotic}.

-In this work, we study high-dimensional time series whose mean may have change-points, some of them possibly arising on a small subset of the coordinates.
-See the introduction of~\cite{Wang2018} for an account of possible applications.
+In this work, we study high-dimensional time series whose mean may change possibly on a few number of coordinates.
+See the introduction of~\cite{Wang2018} for an account of possible applications and practical motivations.
 In particular, we build a procedure which is able to detect and localize change-points under minimal assumptions on the height of these change-points.
 Along the way towards this optimal procedure, we define and analyze a scheme for general change-point problems that aggregates a collection of local tests into an estimator change-points.
-In this introduction, we first describe this generic scheme before turning to our results in high-dimensional sparse change-point detection.
+This generic scheme is of independent interest and easily allows to derive optimal change-point procedure in other complex settings such as covariance change-points problems or nonparametric change-point problems.
+In this introduction, we first describe this generic scheme before turning to our results in high-dimensional sparse change-point detection and finally discussing other applications.